Agent SwarmAgent Swarm

 The server runs on port 3013 by default and is implemented in src/http/ (modular route handlers) with tool definitions in src/server.ts.

-It also runs two background subsystems:
+It also runs three background subsystems:

 • Scheduler — Polls for scheduled tasks and creates them at the configured interval